-- In the Catalog pane, browse if necessary, to Databases > Add_data_to_a_project.gdb.
+- In the Catalog pane, browse to Databases > Add_data_to_a_project.gdb.
 Click the slope raster dataset to select it.

 - Drag and drop the slope dataset onto the scene.

-The default symbology for the slope layer is a black-to-white color scheme.
+The default layer symbology is a black-to-white color scheme.
 You'll change it to a conventional color scheme for slope.

 - In the Contents pane, click the symbol patch (the black-to-white color scheme) under the slope layer.

-- In the Symbology pane, click the Color scheme drop-down menu.
-At the bottom of the drop-down list, select the Show names check box.
+- In the Symbology - slope pane, under Color ramp, click the Color scheme drop-down arrow.
+At the bottom of the drop-down list, check the Show names box.

 Names appear above their associated color schemes.

-- Scroll down and click the Slope color scheme (bright green to bright red).
+- Find the Slope color scheme (bright green to bright red) and click it.